• Skip to main content

 The proposals are currently under public consultation and have not yet become government policy.
 The department acknowledges it is still uncertain whether it has the legal authority-much less the moral authority-to fine platforms for code breaches, but it asserts the codes would apply regardless of the platform’s willingness to participate.

-Shades of Pirate Radio Hauraki NZNE
+Shades of Pirate Radio Hauraki - Centrist

 The Government says protecting online audiences from content that may promote eating disorders is one of the motivations for developing a censorship regime.